 With the Time of Flight Ultrasonic Flow meter, the time for the sound to travel between a transmitter and a receiver is measured.
 This method is not dependent on the particles in the fluid.
 Two transmitters/receivers (transceivers) are located on each side of the pipe.
 The transmitters send pulsating ultrasonic waves in a predefined frequency from one side to the other.
 The difference in frequency is proportional to the average fluid velocity.

 Ultrasonic flowmeters are chosen due to their; clear flow path, low pressure drop, corrosion resistance, and relatively low power consumption (compared to Magnetic flow meters).
 Typical accuracy about 1% of flow rate, although multi-beam ultrasonic meters can offer higher levels of accuracy.
-Clamp-on ultrasonic flow meters are available at very economical prices.
+Clamp-on (or bolt-on) ultrasonic flow meters are available at very economical prices.
 Inline styles typically range from one thousand to five thousand dollars.

 Reliable operation of ultrasonic flowmeters requires high frequency sound transmitted across the pipe.
 Liquid slurries with excess solids or with entrained gases may block the ultrasonic signals.
 Ultrasonic flow meters are not recommended for primary sludge, mixed liquor, aerobically digested sludge, dissolved air flotation thickened sludge and its liquid phase, septic sludge and activated carbon sludge.

 -Presented by Max Machinery, Inc. the Positive Displacement Meter Experts